nescott/2026_Lawsonia/README.md

 ### Tree building with recombination correction
-Phylogeny construction with recombination correction was performed using Gubbins v3.4.3, specifying IQ-TREE(v2.4.0) for tree building with automatic selection of best substitution model and bootstrapping.
+Phylogeny construction with recombination correction was performed using Gubbins v3.4.3, specifying IQ-TREE(v2.4.0) for tree building with automatic selection of best substitution model and bootstrapping (see "phylogeny.sh").